-- Think proactively, as a student of psychology, sociology, politics and art to develop a unique vision and presentation.
+- As a psychology, sociology, politics, and art student, I think proactively to develop a unique vision and presentation.
 Work with a voracious appetite for current events and contemporary visual media.

 - Strive for total and unrestricted access to subjects, recommend alternatives to shallow or rushed opportunities, seek a diversity of viewpoints, and work to show unpopular or unnoticed points of view.

-- Avoid political, civic and business involvements or other employment that compromise or give the appearance of compromising one’s own journalistic independence.
+- Avoid political, civic, and business involvements or other employment that compromise or give the appearance of compromising one’s journalistic independence.

 - Strive to be unobtrusive and humble in dealing with subjects.

 - Respect the integrity of the photographic moment.